SkippyZA/dotfiles/README.md

 # System Dotfiles

-## dotfiles

 These are my dotfiles.
-The repository is a copy of Jaco Nel's repository (found [here](https://github.com/jaconel/dotfiles).
+The repository is a copy of Jaco Nel's repository (found [here](https://github.com/jaconel/dotfiles)), but tweaked to my preference.
+Don't do as I did, if you want to make this your own, just give me a fork.

-Maybe should have forked his repo...oh well, to late now. :)

-## requirements
+## Requirements

 Requires that git, vim, wget and zsh is pre-installed on the server.

-## install
+## Install

 Run this: